GeneralBots/botbook/src/01-introduction/sessions.md

 ## Summary

-Sessions and channels work together seamlessly in BotServer.
+Sessions and channels work together seamlessly in botserver.
 Sessions handle state management automatically across any channel, persist data reliably through cache and database layers, and scale efficiently to thousands of concurrent conversations.
 You focus on writing the conversation flow while the system handles memory management and multi-channel delivery transparently.